 Reporting on the role of international politics in trans health care As the U.S. federal government and state legislatures move to restrict access to trans health care, politicians, activists, and, increasingly, news organizations point to policies in Europe to support such actions.
 Common claims include: * European countries as a whole are pulling back on access to gender care for minors

 Understanding the landscape on European trans health care policy Recent news coverage has oversimplified or misrepresented European trans health care policy.
-This research brief covers recent changes, their political contexts, and the European policy landscape as of mid-2025.
+This research brief covers recent changes, their political contexts, and the European policy landscape as of early 2026.